twop/twopennycode.com/src/content/why-reduce-matters/index.md

 }
 ```

-`findElement` returns either a first (actually last because of traversal order) element that satisfies the predicate or `Empty`
+`findElement` returns either the first element that satisfies the predicate or `Empty`

 ```ts
 const findElement = (